eichblatt/deadstream/index.md

 ### crowdsourced background noise?

 ## Every Tape is Findable
 The time machine automatically chooses what it estimates to be the "best" tape of a given show.
 But by pressing and holding the "select" button, you can select any tape from the stages date.
+You can provide a "favored taper" option which will boost the score of any tape whose id includes that taper's name.
 So, every tape from the archive is available.
 If you are a taper, thank you!